Wundrfull/application-identifier-tool/README.md

 ﻿# Application Identifier Tool
 Small application to identify the application name.
 Needed for debugging.
-Python tool
+Python tool.